7 Different Types of Rattlesnakes in Oklahoma

 The Pygmy Rattlesnake is one of the intriguing types of rattlesnakes in Oklahoma that deserves our attention.

-Found in a variety of habitats, including grasslands, forests, and wetlands, the Pygmy Rattlesnake can be a hidden danger lurking in the undergrowth.
+Found in various habitats, including grasslands, forests, and wetlands, the Pygmy Rattlesnake can be a hidden danger lurking in the undergrowth.

 Its coloration varies, but it typically has a brown or grey base with dark spots or blotches along its body.